Liverpool news: Jurgen Klopp hopeful of quick Alex Oxlade-Chamberlain recovery after training return | Goal.com

 The England international played a key role in the Reds reaching the final only to miss out on the showcase against Real Madrid in Kiev.

-And though it is early days in his recovery, Klopp is already targeting a Premier League return for Oxlade-Chamberlain.
+And though it is still early in his recovery, Klopp is already targeting a Premier League return for Oxlade-Chamberlain.

 “It’s a surprise [his rehab]," the German coach added.
 "It looks really good.
 Of course it needs time and each little muscle must now adapt to the intensity.